christianjbrown/php-code-quality-scripts/README.md

 * A set of **PHP CS Fixer rule sets** I prefer to use to clean up code to meet PSR, Symfony, Doctrine and PER standards.
 One riskier set for new files, and a safer set for existing files.
 * Wrapper shell scripts
   * `./bin/php-cs` is a very simple wrapper around PHP Code Sniffer's own binary, to simplify the command line and load the right standard.
-  * `./bin/php-cs-diff` runs PHP Code Sniffer on files changed according to Git.
+  * `./bin/php-cs-diff` runs PHP Code Sniffer only on files changed according to Git.
   * `./bin/php-cs-fix` is a very simple wrapper around PHP-CS-Fixer's own binary, to simplify the command line and load the right ruleset.
-  * `./bin/php-cs-fix-diff` runs PHP CS Fixer on files changed according to Git.
-It runs risker rules on new files vs existing.
+  * `./bin/php-cs-fix-diff` runs PHP CS Fixer only on files changed according to Git.
+It runs more risky rules on new files vs existing.

 ## :heavy_check_mark: Prerequisites